evirkenoguz/Portfolio-Website/README.md

 # Portfolio-Website
-I actually copied this site from somewhere and my goal was only to learn.
+I actually copied this site from https://www.youtube.com/watch?v=ZFQkb26UD1Y&t=7813s and my goal was only to learn.